Pin Mill on the Orwell Estuary

 **NOTES FROM YOUR GUIDE**

 *Social distancing guidelines will be maintained on all NSK trips, courses, wild camps and events.
+All equipment is washed and disinfected prior to every event and your Guides will wear masks prior to launch.
+All masks MUST be removed prior to launch.
 Your Lead Guide will provide guidance during your safety briefing.* It should be noted that events only go ahead with a minimum of six (6) guests.

 Please ensure you have a good quality headlight with a RED light function - all WHITE light is banned 15 minutes before the scheduled launch.
-Please read through your booking confirmation email thoroughly and contact us early with any questions.
+Please read through your 'Trip Details' email thoroughly and contact by TELEPHONE early with any questions.

 All guest reviews have been verified by NOMAD Sea Kayaking.
 In addition our guest reviews are verifiable directly with the guest who made the review.
 Please contact NOMAD Sea Kayaking for further details on how to verify our website reviews for yourself.